-The first landing strips in Scottsbluff are believed to exist around 1928 in a private pasture.
-Inland Airlines provided air service through Scottsbluff from Cheyenne to Rapid City, Spearfish and Pierre with Boeing 247's beginning August 1940.
+The first landing strips in Scottsbluff are believed to exist since approx. 1928 in a private pasture.
+Inland Airlines provided air service through Scottsbluff from Cheyenne, WY, to Rapid City, SD, Spearfish, SD, and Pierre, SD, with a Boeing 247 beginning August 1940.

-In the spring of 1942, the War Department commandeered the Boeing 247's and replaced them with one Lockheed Lodestar.
+In the spring of 1942, the war department commandeered the Boeing 247's and replaced them with one Lockheed Lodestar.
 The airport was then built by the U.S. Army in 1943 at a cost of 5.5 million.
 Today, the replacement value is estimated at 125 million.
-The City of Scottsbluff accepted the airport from the War Department in 1947.
-In 1970, Scotts Bluff County took control of the airport.
+The city of Scottsbluff accepted the airport from the War Department in 1947.
+In 1970, Scotts Bluff County took over control of the airport.

-In July 2003, the county created an Airport Authority Board which is continuing to make considerable improvements including construction of a new terminal building, wildlife fencing, new fire equipment and remodeling of the fire station.
-Future plans include runway lighting projects and runway resurfacing.
-The Airport Board is working with local law enforcement and the Transportation Security Administration for security screening.
+In July, 2003, the county created an Airport Authority Board; which is continuing to make considerable improvements.
+Wildlife fencing, new fire equipment, remodeling of the firestation, and a new terminal are a few of the improvements made by the Board.
+In 2005, the Donald E. Overman terminal was completed.
+Future improvements include rehab of both runways, an addition to the existing firestation, and much more!
+The Airport Authority Board is working with local law enforcement and the Transportation Security Administration for security screening.

 On August 21, 2017, the airport and community were able to enjoy a rare event...the Total Solar Eclipse!
 Scottsbluff, NE was in the path of totality and many avid eclipse enthusiasts traveled from far to enjoy the 1 minute 42 seconds of totality.